johnstanfield/amazon-redshift-modernize-dw/README.md

 ### Challenge #1c: Use the (simulated) Redshift Advisor and compare the impact of compressed and uncompressed columns

 The Redshift Advisor is an important element of Redshift’s ease of use proposition.
-The Advisor will warn if there are tables without compression, which in turn leads to scanning work than would otherwise be required to execute the query.
+The Advisor will warn if there are tables without compression, which in turn leads to more scanning work than would otherwise be required to execute the query.

 ![GitHub Logo](/images/toronto_advisor_compress_table.jpg)